 “My career goal is to achieve a top position in the field of finance,” says Flinders Business accounting student Mittimannage Chamara Perera.
-Furthering his education by studying a Masters of Accounting and Finance, Chamara already has his sights set on achieving his career goals.
+Furthering his education by studying a Masters of Accounting and Finance, Chamara is on the way to achieving his ambitions.

 “I would also like to start my own business, and the knowledge of finance is most helpful for that.”

 With experience in the industry already under his belt, Chamara was drawn to the practical learning opportunities at Flinders University.

 “I most enjoy the teaching style and the study materials as it is more focussed on the practical working world,” he said.
 “The Financial Accounting Issues topic was very useful to me, to enhance my existing knowledge, as it covered most current issues in accounting.”

 This subject, like most others in his course, includes a weekly seminar as well as a small group tutorial, allowing Chamara and his classmates to get access to small class size learning and more opportunities for one-to-one support.

 It hasn’t just been the course content that Chamara loves about his studies – he has also relished the opportunity to get involved in the university community.
 Flinders has a range of clubs and societies available through the Flinders University Students Association, allowing students to connect with like-minded people and communities.

 “I have been involved in some charity activities which are organised by our Sri Lankan Association in Adelaide.
 Recently we had a food festival to assist some Sri Lankan school students who live in rural areas without power in their houses, providing solar powered lights.”

 Chamara was first made aware of Flinders University after it was recommended to him by a friend in Adelaide.
 He was drawn to the idea of further study after learning that the University is ranked among the top 2% of higher education institutions in the world.